Events

 July 23, 2025

 Part of the TEI Summer Sessions co-hosted at SFU and UBC, this event focused on encoding, researching, and tagging entities in TEI.
 Topics included how to encode organizations and people–names, personae, voices, states, traits, etc.–and how to find biographical and prosopographical data about them.
-We will also discuss locating and encoding places (physical and conceptual), […]
+We will also discuss locating and encoding places (physical and conceptual), their typology, geographical information, and attributes, and consider the geopolitical aspects of space, place, and location.
+Participants will also learn how to encode uncertain information about people and places and locate their attributes within time.
+Coffee and lunch will be provided.
+July 23, 10 AM – […]

 TEI Summer Session 1: Critical Editing and Interpretation in TEI